DDSNA/HRCompanyDB/README.md

 Current tech stack is:

-Backend: Python, Flask
+Backend: Python, Flask (currently not the focus)

 Database: MongoDB

-Frontend: HTML, CSS
+Frontend: HTML, CSS (currently the focus)

+Technolgies I would love to use: Angular/React; Tailwind CSS; node.js;